 There’s something extremely satisfying about a well-organised pantry.
 It creates a sense of calm and order in the kitchen and saves you precious time searching for items when you’re cooking (it also means you’re less likely to double up at the supermarket, so you save money too).

 Upgrading your home to include a butler’s pantry is the ideal option as it gives you a dedicated room to house food staples, cookware and benchtop appliances so you can keep the main part of your kitchen clear and clutter-free.
-But if you haven’t got the space for a walk-in pantry, don’t despair – there are still plenty of things you can do to streamline a cabinet or wall pantry.
+But if you haven’t got the space for a walk-in pantry, don’t despair – there are still plenty of things you can do to organise your pantry or wall cabinet.

 1. Have a mix of drawers and open shelves

-If you’re designing a pantry from scratch or upgrading your existing set-up, a mix of open shelves and drawers of different sizes works best.
-Use shelves to store jars, canisters and glassware so they’re easy to access, and drawers of different sizes to keep items such as utensils, cutlery and large pots organised.
+If you’re designing a pantry from scratch or upgrading your existing set-up, we have some pantry ideas for kitchen storage.
+Start with a mix of open shelves and drawers of different sizes.
+Use the shelves to store jars, canisters and glassware so they’re easy to access, and use the drawers to keep items such as utensils, cutlery and large pots organised.

 When it comes to drawers, consider paying a little more for quality, full-extension runners as drawers will be more pleasant to use and they will fully extend towards you without risk of coming off the runners.
+Ensure that you keep pots and pans sorted in similar sizes so that they are easy to take out and put away.
+No one likes pulling out five pans to get to the one at the very bottom.
 Learn more about the kitchen upgrades that really make a difference here.

-A variety of storage options is a must for your pantry – a mix of open shelves and drawers of different sizes works best.
-This will ensure all your kitchen items can be stored neatly and accessed easily, and prep spaces will remain free from clutter.
+A variety of storage options is a must for your pantry cupboard organisation – a mix of open shelves and drawers of different sizes works best.
+This will ensure all your kitchen items can be stored neatly and accessed easily, and preparation spaces will remain free from clutter.
 Featured here: Sorrento Grand, Aurora Estate, Wollert.

 2. Upgrade to a butler’s pantry

 If you have an open-plan kitchen, a separate butler’s pantry can be a game-changer.
-It not only provides generous storage for food items and cookware, but gives you somewhere to pop dirty dishes and glassware when you’re entertaining so your kitchen remains pristine.
+Include plenty of pantry drawers and shelves to store all of your food items and cookware, but also ensure you install a sink, dishwasher, and any other appliances that you use.
+Having these appliances hidden away in the butler's pantry allows you to keep your main kitchen and entertaining space clean and pristine, and also gives you somewhere to pop dirty dishes and glassware until you're ready to clean them.
 Discover eight secrets to a well-functioning kitchen here.

-For added functionality, include one or two runs of benchtops at least 600 millimetres deep (or 450mm, if you won’t be including a sink and dishwasher) where you can prep meals and use benchtop appliances, a sink where you can leave pots to soak, and a second dishwasher or dishwashing drawer.
+For an added level of pantry cupboard organisation and extra functionality, include one or two runs of benchtops at least 600 millimetres deep (or 450mm, if you won’t be including a sink and dishwasher) where you can prepare any meals and use all your benchtop appliances, an additional sink where you can leave pots to soak, and a second dishwasher or dishwashing drawer.
 If you’re an entertainer you may wish to include wine storage and a wine cabinet here too.

-If you’re reorganising an existing pantry, start with a thorough declutter.
+If you’re reorganising an existing pantry, one of the best ways to organise your pantry is to start with a thorough declutter.
 Pull everything out of the pantry and give every surface a good wipe down.
-A sprinkle of bicarb of soda will get rid of any lingering odours.
+A sprinkle of bicarb of soda will also get rid of any lingering odours.

 Use this time to assess whether your current pantry set-up is doing its job effectively.
-Ask yourself; Do you have any wasted space?
-Do you need extra freestanding shelves?
-Would it make more sense to decant items such as rice or pasta into a jar or canister rather than store multiple packets of the same thing?
+Ask yourself how you want to organise your pantry; do you have any wasted space where you could add freestanding shelves to make use of the height of your pantry?
+Or would it make more sense to decant items such as rice or pasta into a clear jar or canister so you can easily locate what you need while cooking - you can also decant multiple packets of the same product into your canisters to save on storing multiple boxes of the same item, giving you even more space!

 Keep your entertaining area pristine and functional for family and friends to mingle and enjoy, even during meal prep.
-An adjoining butler’s pantry is an ideal inclusion in your open-plan layout.
+An adjoining butler’s pantry is an ideal inclusion for pantry organisation in your open-plan layout.
 Featured here: Clovelly, Woodlea Estate, Aintree.

 4. Get more from your space

 Is your cabinet or wall pantry bursting at the seams, making it impossible to find anything?
-Make what you’ve got work harder with clever storage inserts.
-Shelf risers and clip-on shelves can double your storage space for tins, packets and spices.
-Other storage boosters include carousels (or lazy susans) to keep sauces and condiments under control; handy pull-out baskets for bulky items; and swing-out corner units that turn ‘dead’ corners into usable storage.
+A great way to organise your pantry is by adding clever storage inserts.
+Shelf risers and clip-on shelves can double your storage space for tins, packets and spices, making use of the height of your pantry and essentially doubling your storage.
+Other storage boosters include carousels (or lazy susans) where you can keep sauces and condiments under control and making them easy to access in the heat of cooking preparation or handy pull-out baskets to keep your bulky items organised.
+You can even purchase swing-out corner units that turn ‘dead’ corners into usable storage.

 5. Organise items by category

-Make items easier to find by grouping them according to category.
-Put your baking goods together, cans and jars together, spices together, cereals together, and kids’ snacks together.
-Store each category in its own storage basket or trug – labelled for easy identification.
+One of the best and easy ways to organise your pantry is to make items easier to find by grouping them according to category.
+Store all of your baking goods together, your cans and jars together, spices together, cereals together, and kids’ snacks together.
+If you're using baskets or other storage solutions, ensure that you store each category in its own basket or trug and label it for easy identification.

-Allocate storage ‘real estate’ according to how often you use food items; those you use daily should be stored between eye and knee height for easy access, and keep ones you use less frequently on the upper and lower shelves.
-Keep a small step ladder or stool nearby for when you need it.
+Another pantry idea for your kitchen storage is to allocate items based on how often you use them.
+Those items that you use daily, such as olive oil or cereal, should be stored between eye and knee height for easy access, and keep items that you use less frequently, like flour or baking soda, on the upper and lower shelves.
+Keep a small step ladder or stool nearby for when you need to access infrequent items that are stored on higher shelves.

 Accessibility and visibility are key characteristics inside a well-organised and functioning pantry.
 Opt for clear jars and cannisters where possible and organise according to what you use most.